+As a reminder, non-exempt jurisdictions required by Senate Bill 379 to comply by September 30, 2023, are expected to report their 2023 data no later than June 30, 2024.
+Other jurisdictions that complied in 2023 should also submit 2023 data.
+All other non-exempt jurisdictions are expected to report 2024 data beginning in January 2025.
 Access to the annual reporting portal is available in the “Annual Reporting Submission Portal” section below.
-Jurisdictions required by Senate Bill 379 to comply by September 30, 2023, are expected to report their 2023 data beginning January 1, 2024, and no later than June 30, 2024.
-Other jurisdictions that complied in 2023 should also submit data.
-All other non-exempt jurisdictions are expected to report beginning in January 2025.
 If you have questions, please review the Residential Solar Permit Reporting Guidelines and the “Common Questions” section below, or email calapp@energy.ca.gov.

 • Senate Bill 379 (Wiener, 2022) requires most California cities and counties to implement an online, automated permitting platform that verifies code compliance and issues permits in real time or allows the city, county, or city and county to issue permits in real time for a residential solar energy system, as defined, that is no larger than 38.4 kilowatts alternating current nameplate rating and a residential energy storage system, as defined, paired with a residential solar energy system that is no larger than 38.4 kilowatts alternating current nameplate rating